Their Eyes Were Watching God Introduction

 Why Should I Care?

 Love.
 We love talking about it.
 We love reading about it.
 We love watching it unfold.
 We love pining for it.
 Consider yourselves very lucky, Shmoopsters, because in reading Their Eyes Were Watching God, you get to meet one of the greatest philosophers of love: Janie Crawford.

-But a lady like Janie doesn't work in this structure.
+But a woman like Janie doesn't work within these structures.
 First of all, Janie has two bad, loveless marriages.
-Not to mention, there are no babies in baby carriages for her.
-So when a much younger, charismatic man shows up, Janie can't really experience true love with him, right?
+(Not to mention the fact that there are zero babies in baby carriages for her.)
+So, when a much younger, charismatic man shows up, Janie can't really experience true love with him, right?
 That wouldn't fit the love mold.

 Wrong.
 Janie defies convention, and she proves the cynics wrong.
 She challenges traditional notions of who should love whom and of how people should love each other.
-She formulates her own philosophy: love is like the sea, ever-changing and taking the shape of every shore it meets.
-Love comes in all shapes and forms, and it is different with every person we love.
+She formulates her own philosophy: love is ever-changing and ever-unpredictable.
+Love comes in all shapes and forms, and it's different with every person you love.